Tips For Cleaning Earbuds

 If your earbuds have removable silicone ear tips, remove and clean them separately after each use, being careful not to tear the silicone.

-• Clean the surface and the interior holes of each ear tip with an isopropyl alcohol wipe.
+• Clean each ear tip's surface and interior holes with an isopropyl alcohol wipe.

 • To remove earwax in the holes, work it free with a toothpick.
 To disinfect, wrap a toothpick in an alcohol wipe and carefully work it around each hole.
 Afterward, set them somewhere safe to air dry.

-• Gently press some Blu-Tack (or similar adhesive putty) along the speaker mesh to clean the grille parts.
-Pull quickly to remove any dirt or wax, and repeat until the speaker mesh is clean.
-To disinfect the speaker mesh, dip a cotton swab in rubbing alcohol and use it to wipe down the surface thoroughly.
+• Press some Blu-Tack (or similar adhesive putty) along the speaker mesh to clean the grille parts.
+Pull quickly to remove dirt or wax, and repeat until the speaker mesh is clean.
+To disinfect the speaker mesh, dip a cotton swab in rubbing alcohol and wipe down the surface thoroughly.
 This should also help loosen any remaining grip for easy removal.
-Clean speaker mesh is not only more sanitary; it may improve the sound quality, too.
+Clean speaker mesh is not only more sanitary; it may also improve sound quality.

 • To clean the drivers entirely, dampen a paper towel or microfiber cloth with an electronics cleaning solution (see above) and clean around any sensors (like the ear-detection sensors on Apple AirPods).